Scootsyy/Personal_Website/README.md

 2:53 AM July 12 2020
 May have found out how to set the pageOne div as a video background to give the site a more modern look.
 Going to focus on applying the block class to the pageFour container first.
 W3 Schools has an interesting page for embedding videos: https://www.w3schools.com/howto/howto_css_fullscreen_video.asp and there are free stock videos available at https://www.pexels.com/videos/

+5:11 AM July 12, 2020
+Removed Contact page and moved that information to footer.
+The footer had links that were already in the navbar so this cuts down on clutter within page.
+There was white space at the bottom of the footer but that was fixed temporarily by changing footer height from 50px to 60px.
+Currently working on creating a table to contain education and work experience information on page 1.
+Also trying to figure out how to have block class work behind the table and paragraph elements.